TheBlueDotGame/The-Accountant/README.md

 #### Golden rule - creating genesis

-When creating genesis node that creates a genesis vertex, it is necessary that this node will use wallet for creating genesis transaction only once.
+When creating a genesis node that creates a Genesis vertex, this node must use a wallet to create a genesis transaction only once.
 This wallet cannot be used again.
-The genesis transaction receiver should be a separate wallet having all created tokens in genesis transaction.
-This receiver will is then responsible for distributing tokens to other wallets.
+The genesis transaction receiver should be a separate wallet having all created tokens in the genesis transaction.
+This receiver is then responsible for distributing tokens to other wallets.
-Transferring founds from genesis wallet to self will fail.
-Transferring founds to genesis wallet by any other wallet will fail too.
+Transferring funds from Genesis wallet to self will fail.
+Transferring funds to the Genesis wallet by any other wallet will fail too.

 #### Silver rule - transferring founds

-Founds can be transferred by issuer via any node excluding the node that is owned by issuer.
+Funds can be transferred by the issuer via any node excluding the node that is owned by the issuer.
-This is so transaction will be sealed in vertex by two different cryptographic keys - to separate wallets.
+This is so the transaction will be sealed in vertex by two different cryptographic keys - to separate wallets.

 ### Only dependencies